MenuClose

 There is also another reason for using a street name for fentanyl.
 People who use illegal or illicit substances often develop their own subcultures.
 In turn, those subcultures establish their own terms and phrases.
 Use of those terms and phrases shows that you belong to a given group of substance consumers.

-What Are the Street Names for Fentanyl?
+What Are the Common Fentanyl Street Names?

 So, what is the street name for fentanyl?
 There are multiple answers to this question.
 Some of the most common slang terms for the drug include: